fabianolaudutra/stratu_api_node/README.md

 # stratum-api-node

-## Javascript sdk for stratum api in NodeJs
+## Javascript sdk for stratu api in NodeJs

 Copy env example and add api user and key